Understanding Non-Economic Damages in Washington State

 A judge or jury must understand the extent of an injury on a person's life to provide adequate compensation, so it is crucial to describe one's life prior to the accident and any changes following the accident.
 Often, providing percentages can be a helpful way of showing what can and cannot be done in one's life following an injury.

-Why are Non-economic Damages Important in Washington State?
+Why are Non-economic Damages Important in Seattle?

 Oftentimes, economic damages, such as medical bills, lost wages, and property damages, fail to adequately compensate individuals for the significant impact of injuries on their lives.
 For that reason, non-economic damages generally seek to compensate injured individuals for the loss in quality of life and the loss of the enjoyment of doing what they love to do.